Skip to content

 Medicaid and PeachCare for Kids

 If a child is uninsured, you are pregnant, or you need medical coverage, apply through Georgia Gateway.
 Georgia Access says Medicaid helps many Georgians who cannot afford medical care pay for some or all medical bills.
-It lists groups that may qualify, including pregnant people, children, people with disabilities, people who are legally blind, and older adults.
-Start with the Georgia Medicaid page and see Georgia health help.
+PeachCare for Kids covers many uninsured children and includes primary, preventive, specialist, dental, vision, hospital, emergency room, prescription, and mental health care.
+Start with Georgia Medicaid and PeachCare for Kids.

 For a medical emergency, call 911 or go to the nearest emergency room.
-Do not wait for a benefits approval when a health issue is urgent.
+Do not wait for a benefits approval when a health problem is urgent.
+For more options, use Georgia health help.

 CAPS child care assistance

-CAPS helps eligible families pay for child care so a parent or guardian can work, go to school, attend training, or take part in approved activities.
+CAPS helps eligible families pay for child care so a parent or guardian can work, go to school, attend training, or take part in another approved activity.
 Families may still have a fee.
 Apply through Georgia Gateway and respond quickly when CAPS asks for documents.
-The Georgia CAPS page explains the rules.
-You can also use Georgia child care help.
+The Georgia CAPS page explains the program.

 Documents to gather

 You do not need every document before asking for help.
 But missing documents can slow down benefits, rent help, child care, and utility aid.
-Gather what you can and ask the agency what can be accepted if something is missing.
+Gather what you can and ask what else can be accepted if something is missing.
+ASMOM’s documents checklist can help you prepare.

 Document Why it may be needed If you do not have it

-Photo ID Identity for benefits, shelter, legal aid, and utility help.
-Ask if another proof of identity can be used.
+Photo ID Identity for benefits, shelter, legal aid, and utilities.
+Ask if another identity proof can be used.

 Birth certificates Proof of child age and household members.
 Ask the school, doctor, or vital records office about copies.

 Social Security numbers Often requested for people applying for benefits.
-For SNAP, only people applying must provide citizenship or immigration information.
+Ask before leaving an application blank.

 Income proof Pay stubs, child support, unemployment, SSI, or other income.
-Ask if a written employer statement or self-statement is accepted.
+Ask if an employer letter or self-statement is accepted.

-Rent or mortgage papers Needed for rent help, housing referrals, or eviction prevention.
-Use lease, ledger, court notice, landlord letter, or payment history if accepted.
+Rent papers Needed for rent help or eviction prevention.
+Use a lease, ledger, court notice, or landlord letter if accepted.

-Utility bill or shutoff notice Needed for LIHEAP or crisis utility help.
-Download a copy from the utility account or ask the company to email it.
+Utility notice Needed for LIHEAP or crisis utility help.
+Download a copy or ask the utility to email it.

 Case notices Needed for appeals, denials, renewals, or legal aid.
 Check Gateway messages or ask the office to resend notices.